-Gastritis and gastric ulcers: Perhaps the most common use of raw potato juice is to treat gastritis, colitis, gastric and intestinal ulcers, due to its anti-acid and healing properties.
-In these cases, to get the maximum benefit from potato juice, it is advisable to drink a half glass of it 3 to 4 times a day, for at least one month.
+Gastritis and gastric ulcers: Perhaps the most common use of raw potato juice is to treat gastritis, colitis, gastric and intestinal ulcers, due to its gastro-healing properties.
+See below for the juice recipe.

 High blood pressure: Potatoes are excellent sources of potassium, which helps lower and stabilize blood pressure.

 Joint and other types of pain: The regular consumption of raw potato juice is a valuable remedy in relieving pain associated with arthritis, gout and even headaches.

 Rheumatism: The juice extracted from raw potato is an excellent remedy for rheumatism.
 It is very detoxifying for a toxic condition.
 Take 2 teaspoons of the juice before meal for best effect.